-Ralph says he will blow the conch and call an assembly, but Jack says no one will hear it.
+Ralph offers to blow the conch and call an assembly, but Jack says no one will hear it.

 Everyone knows Jack is right about this.

-Piggy suggests quietly to Ralph that this would probably be a good time for them to get the hell out of there.
+Piggy suggests quietly to Ralph that this would probably be a good time for them to get the heck out of there.